Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 * HTML
 * PDF

 Binary files like images (.jpg, .bmp, etc.) aren't supported.
-For example, if a .docx file contains only images, it might be skipped because it didn't return any content.
+For example, if a .docx file contains only images, it might be skipped because it doesn't return any content.

 ## Get started
 ### Add a connector in the Microsoft 365 admin center